Period Spaces for Hodge Structures in Equal Characteristic: Hodge-Pink Theory

-\chapter{Hodge-Pink Theory}
+\section{Hodge-Pink Theory}

-In this chapter we develop the equal characteristic analogue of $p$-adic Hodge theory.
-It is based on Pink's invention of Hodge theory over function fields \cite{Pink} and the concept of local shtuka which replaces the $p$-adic Galois representations from $p$-adic Hodge theory.
-In particular, we study in Section~\ref{SectMysterious} the analogue of the mysterious functor relating crystalline Galois representations and filtered isocrystals.
-We define in Section~\ref{SectHPStructures} the analogues of (weakly) admissible filtered isocrystals and show in Section~\ref{SectWA=>A} that ``weakly admissible implies admissible'' if the value group of the base field is not $q$-divisible.
+In this chapter we develop the equal characteristic analog of $p$-adic Hodge theory.
+It is based on Pink's invention of Hodge theory over function fields \cite{Pink} and the concept of local shtukas which replaces the $p$-adic Galois representations from $p$-adic Hodge theory.
+In particular, we study in Section~\ref{SectMysterious} the analog of the mysterious functor relating crystalline Galois representations and filtered isocrystals.
+We define in Section~\ref{SectHPStructures} the analogs of (weakly) admissible filtered isocrystals and show in Section~\ref{SectWA=>A} that ``weakly admissible implies admissible'' if the (additively written) value group of the base field does not contain a non-zero element which is arbitrarily often divisible by $q$.
 The actual hypothesis on the base field is even weaker.
 As a universal tool we apply a criterion for (weak) admissibility in the spirit of Berger's~\cite{Berger1} criterion in $p$-adic Hodge theory using $p$-adic differential equations.
 We prove our criterion in Section~\ref{SectCriteriaWA}.
-The Slope Filtration Theorem and the other results from Chapter~1 enter at various places.
-We begin with an explanation of local shtuka.
+The Slope Filtration Theorem and the other results from Chapter~\ref{ChaptSFT} enter at various places.
+We begin with an explanation of local shtukas.